 People Also Ask

 The four primary types of historic preservation are preservation, rehabilitation, restoration, and reconstruction.
-Preservation focuses on maintaining a property in its current state, stabilizing it to prevent further deterioration.
-Rehabilitation involves updating a structure for contemporary use while retaining its historic character, a common approach for adaptive reuse projects.
-Restoration aims to depict a property at a specific period in its history by removing later features and reconstructing missing elements from that era.
-Reconstruction recreates a vanished or severely damaged property with new materials, based on historical evidence.
-These approaches, defined by the Secretary of the Interior's Standards, guide professionals in balancing historical integrity with practical needs.
+Preservation focuses on maintaining a structure in its current state, stabilizing it against further decay.
+Rehabilitation involves updating a building for contemporary use while retaining its historic character, a common approach for adaptive reuse projects.
+Restoration aims to depict a property at a specific period in its history, removing later alterations.
+Reconstruction recreates vanished or non-surviving portions of a property with new materials based on documentary and physical evidence.
+Each approach requires careful research and adherence to established standards, such as the Secretary of the Interior's Standards, to protect historical integrity.